DDieterich/ODBCapture/README.md

-# ODBCapture
+# Oracle DB Capture Development

-Oracle DB Capture
+Native PL/SQL Application to Generate Source Code and Configuration Data

 This site is intended for development guides and design documentation.